sst/sst/www/docs/auth.md

 description: "Learn to handle authentication and manage sessions in your SST apps."
 ---

-SST ships with `Auth` — a modern lightweight authentication solution for your apps.
+SST ships with `Auth` — a modern lightweight authentication library for your apps.

 With a simple set of configuration, it'll create a function that'll handle various authentication flows.
 You can then attach this function to your API and SST will help you manage the session tokens.